Intro

 Tyson Push-Ups

 Tyson push-ups are a favorite of mine as they have you working so many muscle groups in some way.
-They have you pushing away from a wall with your legs, then pushing up and backward with your arms.
+They have you pushing away from a wall with your legs, then pushing up and back towards the wall with your arms.
 Many different muscles are working here, so they make for a great starter for any quick bodyweight workout.

 Handstand Push-Ups